Maciej-Woszczek/Revit-BIM-Automation-Tools/README.md

 Electrical Design Automation Tools for Revit ⚡

-A collection of python scripts created to automate repetitive tasks for Electrical Engineers.
-Written in Python using the pyRevit API.
+A collection of Revit C# Addins and python scripts created to automate repetitive tasks for Electrical Engineers.
+Scripts are using the pyRevit API.
 🚀 Features
 1. Auto-Tag Elements